DeMuenu/VoiceToOSC/README.md

 ## 📖 About

 This Tool allows you to define a voice command, which you can link to multiple OSC actions.
 The programm allows to set bool/int/floats.
-For bool's you can enable a toggle mode, that flips the bool every time you speak the associated command.
-Right now the tool only triggers if the command is recognised as a standalone word, but there will be an option to always react to commands, even when said in a sentence.
+For bool's you can enable a toggle mode, which flips the bool every time you speak the associated command.
+Right now the tool only triggers if the command is recognised as a standalone word, but there will be an option in the future to always react to commands, even when recognised in a sentence.

 ### 🏗️ Built With